devinekask/workflows/docs/modules/packages-05-npx.md

 ## A more useful example

-Making a cow speak wont't add any additional value to your resume.
+Making a cow speak won't add any additional value to your resume.
 A better use case for `npx` is `gitignore` which add a .gitignore file to your project, especially tailored for your type of project.

 ```bash
 $ npx gitignore